-Robo-advisor is a digital platform offering investment opportunities to the customer based on their risk profile and investment goals.
+Robo-advisor is an automated digital platform that offers investment opportunities and financial planning to customers based on their risk profile and investment goals, and time horizon.

-It embodies the service wealth managers would dream of providing to their clients: fully-personalized data-driven management of an investor’s portfolio of assets – anything from monthly household spend to complex stock movements.
-In this regard, digital advisors outperform the best human advisors, as they are capable of searching, analyzing and processing large volumes of structured and unstructured data 24/7 due to using computer algorithms and mathematical models.
+Robo-advisors embody the service wealth managers would dream of providing to their clients: fully-personalized data-driven management of an investor’s portfolio of assets – anything from monthly household spending to complex stock movements.
+In this regard, digital advisors outperform the best human advisors, as they are capable of searching, analyzing, and processing large volumes of structured and unstructured data 24/7 due to using computer algorithms and mathematical models.

-At its core, a robo financial advisor provides automated, algorithm-driven financial planning services with little to no human supervision.
-This way, robo wealth management advisors:
+At its core, a robo financial advisor provides automated, algorithm-based financial planning services with little to no human supervision.
+This way, robo wealth management advisors can do the following:

 - translate client data into investment logic, such as risk appetite or liquidity factors;

 - propose adequate investment opportunities out of thousands of possibilities;

 - create portfolios based on individual preferences.